Wind generated waves have irregular wave heights and periods, caused by the irregular

 the sea surface is considered as a stationary, Gaussian random process.

 be interpreted as a variance density.
-The dimension of is m/Hz if the surface elevation is given
+The dimension of

 in meters and the frequency in Hz.

-The variance is closely linked to the total energy of the waves per unit surface area,
+is closely linked to the total energy

 as follows

-with the water density.
+the water density.

 The terms variance and energy density spectrum will therefore be